JosephLeedy/magento2-module-custom-fees/README.md

 - Custom fees are displayed for orders, invoices and credit memos in both the frontend and backend
 - Custom fees can be refunded via Magento's credit memo functionality
-- Includes a report detailing all of charged custom fees for a given time period
+- Includes a report detailing all charged custom fees for a given time period
 - Fully compatible with the [Hyvä] theme (Hyvä Default, Hyvä CSP, Hyvä Checkout and Hyvä Checkout CSP)